Graviti-AI/graviti-python-sdk/docs/source/features/version_control/tag.rst

    dataset.tags.create(f"{TAG_NAME}", f"{SOURCE_TAG_NAME}")

-If no tag is specified, the created tag will be based on the current commit of the dataset, which can be viewed by ``dataset.HEAD.commit_id``.
+If no tag is specified, the created tag will be based on the current commit of the dataset:

 .. code:: python